freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/search-a-list-of-records.english.md

 <section id='instructions'>

 Write a function that takes a string as a parameter.
-The function should return the index of the item in `lst` for which the value of the `name` attribute matches the given string.
+The function should return the index of the item in `list` for which the value of the `name` attribute matches the given string.

 </section>